Excel-DNA/Samples/ArrayMap/README.md

 * `ARRAY.SKIPROWS` - Skips some rows of an array, returning the rest
 * `ARRAY.COLUMN` - Returns a single columns from an array
 * `ARRAY.MAP` - Evaluates the function for every value in the input array, returning an array that has the same size as the input
-* `ARRAY.MAP2` - Evaluates the two-parameter function for every value in the first and second inputs